shamy14/Flappy-Cube-v2.8/README.md

 3. The game need minimal system requirements

 ## How to run "The project"
+1. Download the folder "The project"
-1. You need Unity3D version 4.5
+2. You need Unity3D version 4.5
-2. File -> Open Project -> Choose the folder "FlappyCube", inside the folder "The project"
+3. File -> Open Project -> Choose the folder "FlappyCube", inside the folder "The project"

 ## To create my first unity3D project I use only C# scripts and free assets from Unity3D.
 ## The Sound is with Free Copyright.